 So i guess like many others, my relationship to Windi was a relationship to his music.
 And of course to stories of his exploits – stories that he himself would recount as he performed – the mental image i have constructed of his chaining himself to Anita Bryant is as real as if i had seen it with my own eyes.
 But over time he became to me someone who existed as his music, recorded on tapes that slowly degraded as they were played year-in-and-year-out.
 (Don’t believe what anyone tells you: the advent of mp3s was a very good thing as far as recorded music was concerned!)
 And then finally, most likely in the fire that gutted the apartment i was living in back in the early nineties, the tapes themselves were no more.

-So when my pal loaded up my usb key with music earlier this year, and i saw folders full of Windi’s music, it was a both very pleasant and surprising! i’d just assumed those old bootleg tapes were the only form the music had existed in, while in fact people had been translating them into mp3s and sharing them around, quietly and low-key, amongst his friends and family.
+So when my pal loaded up my usb key with music back in the early 2000s, and i saw folders full of Windi’s music, it was a both very pleasant and surprising! i’d just assumed those old bootleg tapes were the only form the music had existed in, while in fact people had been translating them into mp3s and sharing them around, quietly and low-key, amongst his friends and family.

 These mp3s of Windi’s music were recorded in the 1980s, one set live at the Café Commun/Commune – a collectively run restaurant that was cornerstone of the anglo radical left at the time — the other, Alive!, was a collection of some of Windi’s favourite tunes, assembled as a demo in the hope of drumming up potential shows or possibly even a recording contract.